Locations:

 What tests will be done to diagnose this condition?

-• X-rays: An X-ray can show if your synovial membrane has hardened and other signs of inflammation.
+• X-rays.
+An X-ray can show any hardening (calcifications) of your synovial membrane and other signs of inflammation, like swelling.

-• Magnetic Resonance Imaging (MRI): Your provider might use an MRI to get a complete picture of your tendon and the area around it.
+• Magnetic resonance imaging (MRI) scan.
+Your provider might use an MRI to get a complete picture of your tendon and the area around it.

-• Ultrasound: An ultrasound is like an X-ray for soft tissue.
-Your provider can use it to take pictures of the area around your tendon that will show any inflammation.
+• Ultrasound.
+An ultrasound is like an X-ray for soft tissue.
+Your provider can use it to take pictures of the area around your tendon that will show any inflammation and areas of swelling.

-• CT scan: A CT scan will give your provider a more detailed picture of your tendon and the surrounding tissue than an X-ray.
+• CT scan.
+A CT (computed tomography) scan will give your provider a more detailed picture of your tendon, bone and the surrounding soft tissue than an X-ray.

 Management and Treatment